ateneva/dbt-data-transformations/dbt/README.md

 - Tests on one database object can be what should be contained within the columns, what should be `the constraints of the table, or simply what is the grain.`

-- Test h`ow one database object refers to another` database object by checking data in one table and comparing it to another table that is either a source of truth or is less modified, has less joins
+- Test `how one database object refers to another` database object by checking data in one table and comparing it to another table that is either a source of truth or is less modified, has less joins

 - Test `something unique about your data` like specific business logic.